sudarshanHosalli/Blog-preview-card/README.md

 ### What I learned

-1. discovered abouttime html tag which is used to show date
+1. discovered about <time></time> html tag which is used to show date
 2. learned to make box-shadows